Posts

 Image

 It is important to be aware that with new opportunities constantly arising, our team here at KC Scout is ever-changing.
 It is even more important to get to know your new team members and make them feel welcome and part of the team.
 With that being said… meet the new Kansas City Scout Locator, Josh Stark!
 Josh joined the team at the top of the year, and from the very start he fit right in and got along with everyone.
 His easygoing nature is matched with a wealth of experience.
 Throughout his years in the workforce, Josh has worn many hats.
-He has worked in Security and Debt Collection to being a Medical Courier and driving a school bus, Josh is excited to step into the role of a KC Scout Locator.
-“I’m excited to learn a new job and to step into a role that needs me both in the office and in the field,” Stark said.
+He has worked in security and Debt Collection, been a medical courier and a school bus driver.
+Josh is excited to step into the role of a KC Scout Locator.
+“I’m excited to learn a new job that has me both in the office and out in the field on a daily basis,” Stark said.
 “That’s a strange combo that I haven’t necessarily dealt with, however I’m more excited to be out in the field and less in the office when spring and summer hit.”
-Outsid...
+Outside o...